justinmeiners/justinmeiners.github.io/quake-entities/README.md

-The Quake entity system: shell scripting for games.
+The Quake entity system: shell scripting for games
 ===========================================

 **By: Justin Meiners**